Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 10. PPV traffic

 PPV means pay-per-view.
 In this case, you place ads on an advertising network and pay for each time someone views your ad.
-It means, a user must watch a piece of content (usually, a popup or a video).
+It means a user must watch a piece of content (usually, a popup or a video).

 PPV traffic is an effective method of generating traffic and visitors for your affiliate campaign, especially if you’re advertising digital products.
 You can bid for specific sites and keywords to get the best results.

-9 best free traffic sources for affiliate marketing
+10 Best free traffic sources for affiliate marketing

 1. TikTok